icehot87/bankjoy/readme.md

 3. Abstract the requests and responses to data-driven style testing. i.e., using helper methods and fixtures to store and pass data.
 4. Utilize the HTML reporting plug-in Allure to create different type of test suites. e.g., Sanity, Smoke, Regression etc.
 5. Create necessary workflow file to integrate these tests in CI/CD. e.g., Create yml file inside .github/workflows directory to make these tests run on GitHub Actions.
+6. I would install 3rd party plug-ins like Prettier to format the code better.